-Registering under the proper residency classification is the responsibility of the student.
-If there is any question about classification as a resident of Texas, it is the student's obligation to contact the Office of the Graduate School prior to registration.
+Registering under the proper residency classification is the student's responsibility.
+If there is any question about classification as a resident of Texas, it is the student's obligation to contact MSU Admissions prior to registration.

-ALL CHARGES ARE SUBJECT TO CORRECTION IF NECESSARY FOLLOW-ING AUDIT.
+ALL CHARGES ARE SUBJECT TO CORRECTION IF NECESSARY FOLLOWING AUDIT.